What you can deduct from your taxes

 - Non-refundable tax credits (such as eligible tuition expenses) are applied directly to your tax bill to reduce the amount of tax you owe.
 They are not paid out directly.
 You must owe tax in order to claim them.

 - Refundable tax credits (such as the federal GST/HST Tax Credit) are government tax refunds.
-They are paid out automatically, often in a series of payments throughout the year, to anyone who files a tax return who qualifies.
+They are paid out automatically, often in a series of payments throughout the year.
+They go to anyone who files a tax return who qualifies.

-More details on non-refundable and refundable tax credits are available from The Financial Consumer Agency of Canada.
+You can get more details on non-refundable and refundable tax credits from The Financial Consumer Agency of Canada.

 For more information on what you can deduct and where to report tax credits and deductions, visit the Canada Revenue Agency.